2021 Federal Budget Highlights

 The Budget also proposes to eliminate the requirement for handwritten signatures for certain prescribed forms, including the T183 form for both personal and corporate income tax returns, and T2200 Declaration of Conditions of Employment.

-If you have any questions or would like further information relating to the 2021 Budget and its impact on you, please contact your Smythe advisor or any member of our Tax Group.
+If you have any questions or would like further information relating to the 2021 Budget and its impact on you, please contact your Smythe advisor.